-North Carolina Area Agency on Aging.
+North Carolina Area Agency on Aging resources for seniors.

 The North Carolina Division of Aging administers a number of assistance programs and social services for seniors and the elderly.
 The statewide organization works with organizations including local Agency on Aging offices across the state, and those local centers are where individuals can apply for help.
 The agency will try to ensure seniors have information on all resources that are available to them, including food, health care, assistance for paying utility bills, housing, medications, and more.